 This means, when we are relaxed, breathing matches well with the body’s physiological needs.

-Thoughts, emotions and attention can all interfere with this process.When we are anxious, worried, or stressed our breath naturally
+Thoughts, emotions and attention can all interfere with this process.When we are anxious, worried, or stressed our breath naturally speeds up.

 This is one of the ways the SNS prepares our body for challenges it might face.